Anugo1/OOP-classification-of-kingdom-Animalia/README.md

 Encapsulation was used to improve code security by making some methods and properties of an object private

 ## Way to run the code:
-- Close this repository in your pc
+- Clone this repository in your pc
 - Be sure to install [node.js](https://nodejs.org)
 - Then run the code.